Mexican Radio

 "Mexican Radio" is a song by American rock band Wall of Voodoo.
 The track was initially released on their second studio album Call of the West (1982).

 The video for the single was regularly featured on MTV in the United States, contributing to the song's popularity.
-In April 1983 the song peaked at No. 58 on the US Billboard Hot 100 chart and number 55 on the US Cash Box Top 100.
+In April 1983 the song peaked at No. 58 on the US Billboard Hot 100 chart and No. 55 on the US Cash Box Top 100.
 It also reached No. 18 in Canada, No. 21 in New Zealand, No. 33 in Australia and No. 64 in the UK.

 Composition

 The song's lyrics describe listening to the broadcasts of high-wattage unregulated Mexican radio stations, known as border blasters, whose AM broadcasts are strong enough to be picked up by radio receivers in the US.
 The song was inspired by car trips taken by Wall of Voodoo frontman Stan Ridgway and guitarist Marc Moreland on their way to rehearsals, when they would listen to Mexican broadcasts, preferring their programming to mainstream Los Angeles radio.
 During one of the band's sessions, Moreland played them a demo tape that he had recorded of himself repeatedly singing the line "I'm on a Mexican radio" over a guitar riff and that sound clip became the starting point of the single.